GOD IS ABLE

 3. This widow was poor and destitute.

-Elijah had learned to trust God's faithfulness based upon past experience.
-In I Kings 1:1-7, Elijah was instructed to go to the brook Kerith to drink and that ravens would provide his food.
-We can be assured of God's promises because of His faithfulness in the past.
+But Elijah had learned to trust in God's faithfulness based on past experience.
+In I Kings 1:1-7, Elijah had been instructed to go to the brook Kerith to drink and that ravens would provide his food.
+Now, Elijah obeys God's command to go to Zarephath for a widow to provide his needs for food and shelter.
+God will provide our needs as we trust in Him.
+We can be assured He is faithful because of the promises in His Word and we are reminded by remembering His past faithfulness.
 We cannot see tomorrow, but we can see yesterday.

 I Kings 17: 8-24 Amplified